Ava Cherry: Relationship with David Bowie

 Cherry first heard about David Bowie through her agent, who was an early fan and gave her a copy of The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
 She was captivated by the record, which she played "about a hundred times", and by Bowie's aesthetic sensibility.
 At the time, Cherry was a waitress at the Genesis nightclub and a close friend of Stevie Wonder's then-girlfriend, who knew Bowie; when she invited Wonder to host an afterparty at Genesis, Bowie attended.
 When the two first met, he was attracted by her close-cropped blonde hair and asked if she was a singer, inviting her on the spot to sing backup on a planned tour of Japan.

 Their relationship quickly turned personal as well as professional.
 Shortly after they began dating, Cherry met Bowie's wife Angela Barnett (also known as Angie Bowie) and was shocked to learn he was married until Bowie clarified they were in an open marriage.
-Cherry and Barnett initially became friends, but ultimately became mutually jealous of each other.
+Cherry and Barnett initially became friends, but ultimately became mutually jealous.
 Anticipating the Japan tour, Cherry quit her job and sold her apartment, only for the tour to be cancelled.
 Not to be dissuaded, she went to Europe to search for Bowie.

 Travelling Europe, Cherry attracted the attention of some modelling agencies due to her striking and defining visual aesthetic.
 Designers treated her as "a goddess from outer space" as she made the rounds through the major fashion capitals of Paris, London, and Milan, and she was featured in Vogue and Elle.
 After a year, Cherry found Bowie working on the album Pin Ups near Paris.
 They spent a week in the Château d'Hérouville to record the album, which she described as "one of the most beautiful times in my life", and lived together in Paris for eight months.

 Bowie hoped to steer Cherry's burgeoning career, saying she could be the "next Josephine Baker" and hoping to sign her to MainMan, run by his manager Tony Defries.
 He founded a soul-influenced trio called The Astronettes, featuring Cherry, long-time collaborator Warren Peace, and Jason Guess, and recorded and produced their tracks in London through late 1973 and early 1974.
 The Astronettes project was quickly shelved and the material was not released until the 1990s; however, Bowie kept the trio as his backing singers for the Diamond Dogs era.
 The Astronettes received mixed reviews, with some describing it as "sketchwork" only valuable as a curiosity, while others admired it for a "new wave before the term existed" sensibility.